Makeover Documentation

 Optional

-your windows.
-By default Makeover will use the Procedure template to determine
+to all your windows.
+By default Makeover will use the Procedure template

-the Lookup settings.
-You can do this by adjusting the setting on the Makeover
+You can do this by adjusting the setting on the Makeover extension, on

 At this point go ahead and compile.